 Treatment is very individual, and it is carried out after an assessment of your teeth, which includes x-rays, photographs and moulds of your teeth, and upon decision of the dentist agreed by you.
 Then the appliance that best suits to correct your orthodontic problem is constructed.
 Treatment can last from 6 months up to more than two years and it implies the use of fixed and removable appliances.
 Braces are almost always suggested, and they can be fixed or removable, depending on the indications.
 There are also functional braces which activate the muscles, and there are retainers which hold the teeth in the new position.

 When the orthodontic appliances are in place, this is considered the "active treatment" phase.
 Appliances are adjusted periodically so that the teeth are moved correctly and efficiently.

-The time required for orthodontic treatment varies from person to person.
-An important factor in how long a patient wears braces is how well the patient cooperates during treatment.
+The time required for the orthodontic treatment varies from person to person.
+An important factor in how long a patient wears braces is how well the patient cooperates during the treatment.

 What causes orthodontic problems?